Other posts from the On a visit to.. series:

 I offer classes for beginners which are my version of vinyasa yoga and I offer my signature style for intermediate to advanced practitioners called Interval Yoga.
 Expect to be challenged mentally, physically and spiritually!
 Expect to grow!

-Where we can practice Interval Yoga?
+Where can we practice Interval Yoga?

 Anywhere.
 All you need is a laptop or a phone, minimal space and an internet connection (I also have classes for download on my website in case you are traveling to remote areas).